 Couples who have been together for many years sometimes believe that they know everything about their partner.
 Unlike when they were first dating, they stop asking each other questions and learning more about each other.
 Such loss of curiosity can be lethal.
 I call this the silent dining syndrome.
 Couples go out together to a restaurant but then don’t talk.

-Solution: To stay happy in a relationship, partners need to talk to each other every single day, for at least 10 minutes each, about anything other than the home, kids, work or their relationship.
+Solution: To stay happy in a relationship, partners need to focus only on your relationship, about anything other than the home, kids, work or their relationship.
 Ask questions to each other, just like when you were first dating!
 A side benefit of getting to know one another again is an increase in passion and excitement.

 3. Staying silent about “minor” annoyances.